Bankeybiharidassa/truedata/README.md

 ## SVGrepo Integration

+For notes on using the SVGrepo API as a drop-in replacement for earlier svgapi.com experiments, see [svgrepo_com_research.md](svgrepo_com_research.md).

 1. **Query Selection**
    - For each row, use the lowest non-empty category field as search query on [svgrepo.com](https://www.svgrepo.com).

 2. **Icon Choice**
    - Select the clearest, simplest icon (paths/lines/circles only).